Iwo Zaniewski: Advertising career

 Zaniewski's first commercial projects were for the Spanish advertising agency Bassat, Ogilvy & Mather in Barcelona.
 Thereafter, his first Polish commercials were for ITI Agency.
 From 1992 to 1999 he was artistic director of the Grey Agency in Warsaw.
 He created advertising campaigns for brands such as Knorr, Frugo, Okocim, Radio Zet, Lucky Strike, and Malma.
-In 1999, along with Kot Przybora he founded the Przybora Zaniewski Ltd advertising agency (PLZ) where he is now both artistic director and a commercial director.
-PZL has created advertising campaigns for Frugo, Dębowe Mocne, Żubr, Redds, Orlen, Tetley, Olej Kujawski, Manuel, Simplus, and the longest-running Polish advertising campaign for brand name Plus.
+In 1999, along with Kot Przybora he founded the Przybora Zaniewski Ltd advertising agency (PLZ).
+PZL has created advertising campaigns for Frugo, Dębowe Mocne, Żubr, Redds, Orlen, Tetley, Olej Kujawski, Manuel, Simplus, and the longest-running Polish advertising campaign for mobile network operator Plus.

+In 2012, Zaniewski and Kot Przybora won the inaugural AdMan competition, organised by the magazine Press, in recognition of their contribution to the development of Polish advertising.
+In 2013, Zaniewski was awarded the Golden Cross of Merit.

+In May 2014, Zaniewski left the Publicis Group, of which PZL was a part.
+In November 2014, PZL became an independent creative advertising agency.
+Zaniewski subsequently led the agency together with Kot Przybora.

 Exhibitions

-Zaniewski has exhibited actively since 1980.
+Zaniewski has exhibited since 1980.
 His most significant exhibitions and awards include: